 Krys has been involved with Advocacy First since February 2013 first as a volunteer and now as a Trustee.
 She has a MSc in Sociology, a BA Honours degree in History, and post graduate teaching and headship qualifications.
 She is also qualified to teach English as a second language

 She retired in 2011 as Head of 14 – 19 Education Strategy for a London Borough and previously was a Head Teacher and Deputy Head in challenging secondary schools.
 Throughout her working life she has been involved in improving outcomes for young people and turning round organisations in difficult circumstances.
 She is people focussed and would like to continue to make a positive difference to people’s lives.

-Her interests are travel, current affairs and family pursuits with her grandchildren, two living in Perth, Western Australia, one in Singapore and two in Petts Wood, Bromley!
+Her interests are travel, current affairs and Krys has grandchildren in Perth, Australia as well as Bromley!
 In addition to her work for Advocacy First she is a volunteer befriender for Kent Association for the Blind.